corenzan/bbdb/README.md

 ## About

-Monetary transactions in Brazil, such as transfers and deposits, require a numeric code that identifies the financial institution that manages the destinated account.
+Monetary transactions in Brazil, such as transfers and deposits, require a numeric code that identifies the financial institution that manages the destined account.
 This numeric code is assigned to each member of the STR (Sistema de Transferência de Reservas) by the country's central bank, Banco Central do Brasil.

-BBDb is an open-source service to provide this information up-to-date and free of charge via an HTTP API.
+BBDb is an open-source web service that provides this information up-to-date and free of charge.

 ## Usage